voteliquid/blog/_posts/2017-11-20-restoring-our-congressional-representation-the-original-1st-amendment.md

 #### What if it had passed?

-Today, each congressional district has an average of 711,000 constituents.

 If we were to follow the limit of at least 1 rep per 50,000 constituents, we'd now need over 6,000 Members of Congress for our population of 300,000,000.

 It's rather difficult to imagine squeezing all of them into one room together in the Capitol.